Trust issues arise out of fear when you meet someone. You may fear being betrayed, manipulated, or having your secrets

 7. Some People Reveal Their True Selves With Time

 We should mention that taking your time to know a person isn’t a bad move to make.
-So many people jump into a relationship and end up regretting it when that person reveals their true selves.
+So many people jump into a relationship and end up regretting it when that person reveals their true self.

 Some people seem nice at a glance, but when you get to know them, their mask comes off.
 They may have abusive behavior or be a manipulator.